HTTP-RPC/Kilo/README.md

 * `method` - the HTTP method to execute
 * `path` - the resource path
 * `arguments` - a map containing the request arguments as key/value pairs
-* `resultHandler` - an instance of `org.httprpc.ResultHandler` that will be invoked upon completion of the service operation
+* `resultHandler` - an instance of `ResultHandler` that will be invoked upon completion of the service operation

 A convenience method is also provided for executing operations that don't take any arguments: